cloudops/cloudmc-standard-kb/en/compute-service/working-with-vpcs.md

 Site-to-site VPNs offer the capability to interconnect multiple VPCs, a remote office to a VPC, or another cloud provider to a VPC.
 An example site-to-site VPN can be found in the how-to article [Create a site-to-site VPN on a VPC](../how-to/create-site-to-site-vpn-on-vpc.md).

-1. From the target VPC, find the Site-to-Site VPN item and click the gear menu.
+1. From the target VPC, find the **Site-to-Site VPNs** item and click the gear menu.
    ![Site-to-site VPN page](/assets/cca-working-with-vpcs-6-en.png)
 1. In the top right corner, select **Add site-to-site VPN**.
-1. Fill in the Add site-to-site VPN form:
+1. Fill in the *Add site-to-site VPN* form:
-   - **Name:** Name of the VPN connection, likely what this connection is to.
+   - **Name this VPN connection:** Name of the VPN connection, likely what this connection is to.
    - **Remote Public IP:** The IP for the VPN to connect to.
 For another cloud.ca VPC, this is its source NAT.
-This can be found from the VPC item under the Networking tab.
+This can be found from the VPC item under the **Networking** tab.
    - **Remote CIDR List:** A comma-separated list of CIDRs that can be accessed through this connection.
 If connecting to another cloud.ca VPC, this is the VPC's CIDR.
    - **IPSec pre-shared key:** A key used by both ends of the VPN to connect.
 There is no complexity minimum for this, but it is suggested to provide a more secure key.
    - **IKE encryption algorithm:** The encryption algorithm for the VPN connection for phase 1 negotiations.
 Authentication uses the pre-shared key.